-The Engineer of Record must coordinate with the District Design Engineer, the District Traffic Operations Engineer, and the responsible PD&E engineer to discuss the anticipated posted speed and determine the appropriate design speed for the project.
-This must take place before the typical section package is approved.
+The Engineer of Record must coordinate with the District Design Engineer, the District Traffic Operations Engineer, and the responsible PD&E engineer to discuss the anticipated posted speed.
+The selected design speed shall be jointly approved by the District Design Engineer and the District Traffic Operations Engineer.
+This joint approval shall be documented on the Typical Section Data Sheet (see Exhibit 16-B, Sheet 1 of 6).

 Exhibit 16-B contains example typical section package sheets.
 The following is an outline of the information which is required as part of the typical section package submittal.
 This information is critical for proper evaluation by the District Design Engineer.
-Missing information may require a re-submittal of the typical section package.
+Missing information may require a resubmittal of the typical section package.